-What you must pay when you Services that are covered for you get these services Chiropractic Services You pay a \$20 copay for each Medicare-covered chiropractic Covered services include: visit. • Medicare-covered services (Manual manipulation of the spine to correct subluxation.)
-For additional information or assistance finding a network provider, contact Member Services at the number listed on the back of this booklet. ~ Colorectal cancer screening There is no coinsurance, copayment, or deductible for a For people 50 and older, the following are covered: Medicare-covered colorectal cancer screening exam. • Flexible sigmoidoscopy (or screening barium enema as an alternative) every 48 months There is no coinsurance, copayment, or deductible for One of the following every 12 months: each Medicare-covered barium enema.
-Guaiac-based fecal occult blood test (gFOBT) Fecal immunochemical test (FIT) DNA based colorectal screening every 3 years For people at high risk of colorectal cancer, we cover: • Screening colonoscopy (or screening barium enema as an alternative) every 24 months For people not at high risk of colorectal cancer, we cover:
+Services that are covered for you What you must pay when you get these services Colorectal cancer screening For people 50 and older, the following are covered: • Flexible sigmoidoscopy (or screening barium enema as an alternative) every 48 months One of the following every 12 months: • Guaiac-based fecal occult blood test (gFOBT) • Fecal immunochemical test (FIT) DNA Based colorectal screening every 3 years For people at high risk of colorectal cancer, we cover: • Screening colonoscopy (or screening barium enema as an alternative) every 24 months For people not at high risk of colorectal cancer, we cover: • Screening colonoscopy every 10 years (120 months), but not within 48 months of a screening sigmoidoscopy There is no coinsurance, copayment, or deductible for a Medicare-covered colorectal cancer screening exam.
+Medicare-covered Barium Enema Services \$0 copay for Medicare-covered Barium Enema Services.
+A referral may be required.
+Dental services In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare.
+We cover: